 You may be asking yourself two things.
 First, how did he get on a superhero team without having any superpowers?
-Second, can he do anything other than giving advice that any person with a pulse could figure out?
+Second, can he do anything other than advise that any person with a pulse could figure out?
 The answers are surprisingly simple.
 First, he blackmailed his way onto the New Mutants after seeing Robbie Baldwin transform into the superhero, Speedball.
 Second, no.

-Once the New Mutants realized that he wasn’t exactly an asset on the battlefield, they relegated him to a desk job where he’d be safe.
+Once the New Mutants realized he wasn’t an asset on the battlefield, they relegated him to a desk job where he’d be safe.
 As a superhero with a desk job, it’s easy to place Hindsight Lad on this list of the weakest superheroes of all time.

 There may not be a worse and weaker superhero than Arm-Fall-Off-Boy.
 Arm-Fall-Off-Boy (Floyd Belkin) can do exactly what his name implies.
 He can remove his limbs and use them as weapons against his enemies.

 Although he would reappear periodically, he never achieved any sort of mainstream success.
-As a result, he has spent most of his existence as the hero most often criticized and laughed at by DC’s large audience.
+As a result, he has spent most of his existence as the hero, most often criticized and laughed at by DC’s large audience.
 And it’s exactly this that causes him to become one of my weakest superheroes of all time.

-Like Friendly Fire above, Dogwelder is a member of Section 8, or the most useless superhero team in existence.
+Like Friendly Fire above, Dogwelder is a member of Section 8 or the most useless superhero team in existence.
 Dogwelder is a superhero who wears a welders mask, never reveals his face, hangs out in dark alleys, catches stray and dead dogs, and welds those dogs to the faces of his enemies.

 And that’s it.
-The Top 10 Weakest Superheroes Of All Time.
+The weakest superheroes of all time.
 What do you think?
 Who would make your weakest superheroes list?